United Kingdom–United States relations in World War II

 The UK-US relations in World War II comprised an extensive and highly complex relationship, in terms of diplomacy, military action, financing, and supplies.
-British Prime Minister Winston Churchill and American President Franklin D. Roosevelt formed close personal ties, that operated apart from their respective diplomatic and military organizations.
+British Prime Minister Winston Churchill and American President Franklin D. Roosevelt formed close personal ties, that operated apart from their respective diplomatic and military organizations against Hitler's Germany, Mussolini's Italy and Tojo's Japan.

 Leadership issues

 While Franklin Roosevelt and Winston Churchill have thoroughly dominated the popular and scholarly writings, each stood atop a complex decision-making system that guaranteed inputs from military, diplomatic, business and public opinion.

 In terms of foreign-policy, Roosevelt for years had developed a system whereby he made all the major decisions.
 Secretary of State, Cordell Hull was relegated to ceremonial roles.
 Secretary of the Treasury Henry Morgenthau Jr. had the loudest voice in financial matters, and was deeply engaged in foreign policy, especially regarding Lend Lease, China, Jews and Germany.
 Although Roosevelt himself was quite pragmatic about moral issues, the image he presented to outsiders, especially the British, grated on their sensibilities.
 British foreign minister Anthony Eden told his war cabinet, "Soviet policy is amoral; United States policy is exaggeratedly moral, at least where non-American interests are concerned."

 In military affairs, the Joint Chiefs of Staff was headed by Admiral William D. Leahy, a close personal friend of the president for decades.
 It dealt directly with their British counterparts in a new organization, the Combined Chiefs of Staff, which was based in Washington.
 Military decisions were made through the joint Chiefs and the combined chiefs, and they issued the orders to the theatre chiefs.
 The chiefs were in command of all Allied forces in their geographical zone.
 This was a new concept in military history, one promoted by General Marshall and accepted reluctantly at first by the British.
 In terms of British-American military teamwork, the key theaters were the Mediterranean and the West European – SHAEF.
 US general Dwight D. Eisenhower Headed the Mediterranean Theater 1943–44, then moved to SHAEF.

 Historians have always paid special attention to the Roosevelt-Churchill friendship.
 They also have explored how the two men dealt with Joseph Stalin, the Soviet dictator.
 Roosevelt and Churchill met in person 11 times.
 They exchanged 1700 cables and letters and they even made some international phone calls.
 Roosevelt also sent top aides, especially Harry Hopkins and to a lesser extent W. Averell Harriman.
 Harriman accompanied Churchill to the Moscow Conference in 1942 to explain to Stalin why the western allies were carrying out operations in North Africa instead of opening the promised second front in France.
 Harriman was appointed as Ambassador to the USSR in 1943.